-The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2018.
-These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its consolidated financial statements.
+The following new accounting standard has been issued by the IASB for periods beginning on or after January 1, 2019.
+The new standard is not yet effective, and the Company has not completed its assessment of the standard's impact on its interim consolidated financial statements.